Skip to content

 2. Research competitor rates

-Be sure to review both new and established HVAC businesses to get a sense of how pricing varies based on experience.
+Be sure to review new and established HVAC businesses to understand how pricing varies based on experience.

 Browse competitor websites and take note of the services they offer—and how similar they are to yours.
 Pay attention to things like:

-• Whether they offer residential or commercial services (or a mix of both)
+• Whether they offer residential or commercial HVAC services (or a mix of both)

 • Size of the company